odpi/egeria-docs/site/docs/practices/data-privacy-pack/overview.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project. -->

-# The Egeria Data Privacy Pack - proposal
+# Data Privacy

-Egeria's **Data Privacy Pack** provides best practices and related content to assist an organization in creating a data privacy program and implementing it across its operations.
+This page describes best practices and related content to assist an organization in creating a data privacy program and implementing it across its operations.
 The contents are written for the organization's **[privacy officer](/practices/roles/#privacy-officer-role)**.
 This is the person responsible for defining the privacy policies and ensuring they are implemented and followed.

 ## Why is a data privacy program important?

-Data privacy is being written into law in many regions today and this legislation/regulation is both broadening the scope of data covered and increasing the penalties for non-compliance.
+Data privacy is written into law in many regions today and this legislation/regulation is both broadening the scope of data covered and increasing the penalties for non-compliance.
 Being able to manage your organization so people's rights relating to their data is a basic capability for doing business in many places.

 More importantly, but often forgotten, is that an organization's attitude to the wishes of its customers, employees and business partners over the processing of their data shows clearly in the way the organization operates.
 The actions taken to ensure data privacy lead to higher levels of customer service, better internal efficiency and a more respectful working environment for employees by creating transparency in the way the organization operates and eliminating unnecessary processing and storing of data.